theadityat24/Group-Buy/README.md

 ## Group Buy
-An entry into RookieHacks 2020
+An entry into RookieHacks 2020.
+It allows a user to buy an item in bulk and split the cost with other users who want to purchase that item, which would make it way cheaper.

 ## Test Users
 Username: test{id}